BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 # Inside Kubernetes Resource Management (QoS) – Mechanics and Lessons from the Field - Michael Gasch, VMware

 Resource management goes through cgroups.
-With containers, we see all CPU/RAM, but this doesn't mean we'll be able to use them all: we may have to share with other containers.
-Work with requests.
+With containers, we see all the CPU/RAM, but this doesn't mean we'll be able to use them all: we may have to share with other containers.
+Works with requests.
 For now, cpu and memory are stable resources, but others (hugepages, ephemeral storage, device plugins) are in beta.
 You should align Kubernetes' QoS with the underlying infrastructure, enable quotas in the cluster, and protect critical system pods.

 I have to admit I didn't take much notes during this talk, but noted [the slides](https://schd.ws/hosted_files/kccnceu18/33/Inside%20Kubernetes%20QoS%20M.%20Gasch%20KubeCon%20EU%20FINAL.pdf) contain a lot of informations -- for more, go read them ;-)